cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/generic-call-dynamicgo.md

     - `DynamicGoEnabled` of `ProviderOption` is true
     - `UseRawBodyForHTTPResp(enable bool)` is enabled

-**If these conditions are not met, the original generic call functions will be called.**
+**If these conditions are not met, the original generic call functions will be called**.

 | <u>Fallback</u> **condition** | **Encoding**                                    | **Decoding**                                                                                                                                                               |
 | ----------------------------- | ----------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |